 Are you looking for partners to develop your cosmetic brand?
 Sophim offers you a wide range of healthy and natural cosmetic ingredients.
 We offer many references of plant origin, organic cosmetic vegetable oils and COSMOS certified products.
-We can help you design sustainable, healthy and natural cosmetic products to meet the expectations of 21st century consumers!
+We can help you design sustainable, healthy and natural cosmetic products in line with your cosmetics brand positioning!

 You can contact our teams at (+33)4 92 33 17 17, or contact us online:

 Category: Cosmetics Expertise